 This sensor accurately detects and monitors dust particles in the air.
 In 30 seconds, the purifier can give you accurate and real-time air quality feedback.
 If the LED turns red, air quality is bad; if it turns yellow, air quality is moderate, and green is good.

-If the LED ring turns blue, air quality is very good.
-The purifier has an easy to use smart mode.
+If the LED ring turns blue, the air quality is excellent.
+The purifier has an easy-to-use smart mode.
 This feature adjusts the fan speed based on the surrounding air quality.
 If the air quality is terrible, the fan will run at the highest speed to clean the air.

 Now, you and your students can relax and breathe clean, fresh air without worrying about allergens.
 The purifier comes with a 3 stage filtration system composed of an H13 HEPA filter, an activated carbon filter, and a fine pre-filter.